 Your username could be your real name or another handle that hasn't already been claimed on this site.
 Pseudonyms are allowed as long as the writer isn't trying to impersonate someone else or be a "sock puppet."
 I do not reveal authors’ identity without their permission.

 Once I have created the account, you will receive a password.
 You can change the password later to something easier to remember, if you like.

-After logging in, click “write a post,” near the right-hand side of the screen.
-Put your text in the window.
+After logging in, click "add new post" and start writing your text in the window.
 There is no minimum or maximum word length or standard format.
 You can save a draft to work on another day.
 Hit “submit for review” when you are ready to publish.
 The piece will be pending until I copy edit and move it to the front page.